 We were also able to begin snapping some “after” photos in a couple of the rooms (we figured they’d never look cleaner).
 And since we’re hopelessly impatient, here we sit at 11pm, sizing and uploading pictures so that we can share them with you right away.
 I blame all the cookies I downed at the party.

-So here’s what we had time to photograph before the crowd rolled in: the study, the butler’s pantry, and the master bedroom.
+So here’s what we had time to photograph before the crowd rolled in: the study, the butler’s pantry, and the main bedroom.
 Get ready for lots of photos and lots of source links.

 You’ve seen the office in various forms already, including this mood board, but here she is in her final state: